Celestial City, Imeko: Climate

 In Imeko, the wet season is overcast, the dry season is partly cloudy, and it is hot and oppressive year round.
-Over the course of the year, the temperature typically varies from 71°F to 93°F and is rarely below 65°F or above 96°F. Based on the beach/pool score, the best time of year to visit Imeko for hot-weather activities is from early December to late January.
+Over the course of the year, the temperature typically varies from 71 °F to 93 °F and is rarely below 65 °F or above 96 °F. Based on the beach/pool score, the best time of year to visit Imeko for hot-weather activities is from early December to late January.

 Rainfall

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Imeko experiences extreme seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 9.6 months, from February 6 to November 23, with a sliding 31-day rainfall of at least 0.5 inches.
+The rainy period of the year lasts for 9.6 months, from 6 February to 23 November, with a sliding 31-day rainfall of at least 0.5 inches.
 The month with the most rain in Imeko is September, with an average rainfall of 8.2 inches.

-The rainless period of the year lasts for 2.4 months, from November 23 to February 6.
+The rainless period of the year lasts for 2.4 months, from 23 November to 6 February.
 The month with the least rain in Imeko is January, with an average rainfall of 0.2 inches.

 Cloud

 In Imeko, the average percentage of the sky covered by clouds varies significantly during the annual cycle of seasons.
-The clearer part of the year in Imeko begins around November 8 and lasts for 3.1 months, ending around February 11.
+The clearer part of the year in Imeko begins around 8 November and lasts for 3.1 months, ending around 11 February.
 The clearest month of the year in Imeko is December, during which on average the sky is clear, mostly clear, or partly cloudy 54% of the time.

-The cloudier part of the year begins around February 11 and lasts for 8.9 months, ending around November 8.
+The cloudier part of the year begins around 11 February and lasts for 8.9 months, ending around 8 November.
 The cloudiest month of the year in Imeko is April, during which on average the sky is overcast or mostly cloudy 82% of the time.